 By James Davey and Kate Holton

-Shares in the 157-year-old group, which is best known for its camel, red and black check pattern, fell as much as 6.4 percent on Tuesday after Burberry said the 42-year-old Bailey would act as both chief creative officer and chief executive.
+Shares in the 157-year-old group, which is best known for its camel, red and black check pattern, fell 7.6 percent on Tuesday after Burberry said the 42-year-old Bailey would act as both chief creative officer and chief executive.

 "I would say that the creative and CEO roles do not necessarily sit easily together.
 Angela was always seen as a business person who had a sense for the fashion.
 A fashion person with a sense for business might be a harder sell as CEO," one top 20 Burberry shareholder said on condition of anonymity.

 Ahrendts and Bailey are credited with helping to restore Burberry's cachet after it became a victim of its own success in the 1990s when its trademark pattern was embraced by the mass market, losing its appeal to its core wealthy clientele.

 As well as steering the brand back upmarket, they shifted to a more profitable strategy of selling clothes and accessories through Burberry shops rather than department stores and led a big expansion into fast-growing emerging markets like China.

 Ahrendts, a former executive of U.S. fashion house Liz Claiborne who has headed Burberry since 2006, will take up a newly created position at Apple as a senior vice president with oversight of retail and online stores.

 The 53-year-old American, who also introduced webcast catwalks and a website dedicated to Burberry's traditional trenchcoats, will report directly to Apple CEO Tim Cook.